Q.1. (a) Due to which property of metals is metallic foils prepared?

 (iii) When black cupric oxide is heated in a stream of hydrogen, reddish colour is obtained.

 Ans. (i) Hydrogen is light.
 So hydrogen filled balloons float.

 (ii) Pop sound is due to the combustible property of hydrogen.
 Hydrogen burns with oxygen at the mouth of the hydrogen filled jar.

-(iii) Hydrogen has reducing property.
+(iii) Hydrogen has a reducing property.
 Hence it reduces black cupric oxide to red copper metal.